Answering a Motion in a District Court Civil Action

 Answer Brief

 A required written answer to the motion by the opposing party.
-An answer brief takes the relevant laws or rules and explains how they apply to the facts of a particular situation.
-Facts referred to in the answer brief should also appear in the affidavit.
+An answer brief responds to the facts and arguments in the moving party’s brief in support of their motion.
+An answer brief also takes the opposing party’s relevant laws or rules and explains how they support the opposing party's version of the situation that led to the motion.
+Facts referred to in the answer brief must also appear in the declaration or affidavit.

-A required, written statement of fact of the opposing party.
-Facts referred to in the answer brief should also appear in the affidavit.
+The opposing party’s required, written statement of fact.
+Facts referred to in the answer brief must also appear in the declaration or affidavit.

 Service of the Answer to Motion

-Service of the answer to motion requires that the opposing party arrange delivery of the answer to motion documents to the opposing party.
+Service of the answer to motion requires the opposing party to arrange delivery of copies of the answer to motion documents on the moving party.
 The opposing party generally has fourteen (14) days after service of the motion to serve and the answer to motion documents on the moving party.

 The proof of service of the answer to motion documents tells the state district court when, how, and where the moving party was served.
-An affidavit of service gives the court proof of service.
+A declaration of service, affidavit of service, or certificate of service gives the court proof of service.

-Forms are not available for every legal issue or circumstance.
-If you do not find the form on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue or circumstance.
+If you don't find the form on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
 The General-Use forms below may be used as a starting point for creating your own answer to motion documents.